 Finished Basement Furniture

 This is probably the most comfortable couch I have ever sat on!!
-We also bought an additional ottoman, so it basically turns into a huge bed when we have them both pushed in.
+We also bought an additional ottoman, so it basically turns into a sofa pit when we have them both pushed in.

 Finished Basement Farmhouse & Industrial Decor